Murtuzz/LeetCode-Algorithm-1/README.md

 Solved in C++

-All Question of LeetCode Alogorithm 1 : https://leetcode.com/study-plan/algorithm/
+All Question of LeetCode Algorithm 1 : https://leetcode.com/study-plan/algorithm/